MaciejGarncarski/image-service/README.md

 ## Testing

 I used [vitest](https://vitest.dev/) for testing.
-My first thought was to use native Node.js test runner, but it has some gimmicks like not being able to run Typescript files out of the box or running some tests twice.
+My first thought was to use native Node.js test runner, but it has some flaws like not being able to run Typescript files out of the box or running some tests twice.
 So I decided to use vitest.

 ```bash